What makes Green Flush Green

 Another way that our restrooms are green-friendly is that they sit on the ground with potentially zero ground disturbance.
 This is critically important in eco-sensitive areas where erosion or disturbance of the local water table is non-negotiable.

-Lastly, our restrooms are capable of being energy self-sufficient, or at least supplementing energy use through solar panels.
+Lastly, our green flush restrooms are capable of being energy self-sufficient or at least supplementing energy use through solar panels.
 This reduces or eliminates the need for external energy consumption which results in a reduction in greenhouse gases.